 Maybe you would rather know about the full frontal male nudity.
 Or the intercourse with open wounds.
 Or the unsimulated orgy sprinkled with bloody body parts.
 All of which, when taken out of context, sounds really scandalous, right?

-While I applaud the slap in the face to mainstream audiences, who have no issue with the amount of straight sex that’s everywhere, Otto is not a perfect film by any means.
+While I applaud the slap in the face to mainstream audiences, who have little to no issue with the amount of straight sex that’s everywhere, Otto is not a perfect film by any means.
 At worst, it’s a not-so-good gay zombie film with splashes of hardcore porn.
 At best, it’s an attempt at allegory and/or heavy social commentary…with splashes of hardcore porn.
 However, I did not enjoy the amount of time we’re forced to watch Otto walk–he walks along the highway, through the forest, through the city, and possibly other places.
 I zoned out during the neverending walks.

-Those scenes almost made me stop the movie, but I didn’t.
+Those scenes almost made me want to stop the movie, but I didn’t.
 Why?
 Mainly because I liked Otto–even after he ate the hell outta that bunny.
 I connected with how Otto felt about himself, other people, and the world.
 And Jey Crisfar was key to Otto’s emotional appeal.
 The narration was excessive in parts and, along with the neverending walks, caused the pace of the movie to drag.
 In my opinion, the pace was what ruined the film.
 Had it been just a skoach faster, I probably would’ve rated Otto 3 1/2 stars.

 In closing, I find it rather amusing to find so many reviews that read something like this, “I’m not homophobic but this movie is just gay porn and it sucked.”
 Hmm, usually when someone makes a point to say they are not something, they usually are: e.g. “I’m not a racist but…” or “I’m not judging but…” and on and on.
-For the record, I’m a straight chick.
+For the record, I’m a straight woman.